No compromise on blasphemy laws: PM

 ISLAMABAD: Prime Minister Imran Khan on Monday stressed the government would not compromise on the laws pertaining to the finality of the Prophethood, sources said.

+The FO had said Pakistan is proud of its minorities who enjoy equal rights and complete protection of fundamental freedoms as enshrined in the Constitution.

-Meanwhile, Imran Khan briefed the Islamabad-based envoys of the Organisation of Islamic Cooperation (OIC ) on Pakistan’s efforts at the international level to create awareness about Islamophobia and the need to collectively address the phenomenon.
+Meanwhile, Imran Khan briefed the envoys of the Organisation of Islamic Cooperation (OIC )on Pakistan’s efforts at the international level to create awareness about Islamophobia and the need to collectively address the phenomenon.

 The prime minister stressed that Pakistan’s initiatives were aimed at building mutual understanding and promoting inter-faith harmony.
-On this count, he discussed combating Islamophobia and promoting inter-faith harmony with the OIC ambassadors to.
+On this count, he met Islamabad-based OIC ambassadors to discuss combating Islamophobia and promoting inter-faith harmony.
 Recalling the two letters addressed by him to the leaders of the Islamic world last year, the prime minister noted that Islamophobic acts fan inter-religious hatred and disharmony among civilisations.
 The prime minister called for addressing the underlying reasons for the rise in such incidents worldwide.
 “Falsely equating Islam with radicalism and terrorism is leading to the marginalisation and stigmatisation of Muslims,” he noted.

-The prime minister emphasised that the vilification of Islamic precepts and religious personalities, wrongly justified under the garb of the right to freedom of expression or opinion, hurts the sentiments of 1.5 billion Muslims around the world.

-The prime minister urged the OIC to work together for making the international community understand the deep-rooted love and reverence of all Muslims for the Holy Prophet (Peace Be Upon Him) and the Holy Quran.